INTERVIEW AND PICTURES BY MARKO SYRJALA

 Metal-Rules: I haven’t heard a single word about him since he left Rainbow.
 Do you know what he’s been up to since then?

-Doogie White: Chuck left Rainbow to go and join Enrique Inglesias and he was he’s musical director for a number of years and now Chuck and Greg Smith are working on Broadway in New York in a musical dance thing that is using the music of Billy Joel, I don’t know what the show’s called, but it’s a 100$ a ticket.
-So Chuck’s in it, Greg’s in it, [David] Rosenthal programmed some of the keyboards and is playing in Billy Joel’s band.
+Doogie White: Chuck left Rainbow to go and join Enrique Inglesias, and he was he’s the musical director for a number of years, and now Chuck and Greg Smith are working on Broadway in New York in a musical dance thing that is using the music of Billy Joel, I don’t know what the show’s called, but it’s a 100$ a ticket.
+So Chuck’s in it, Greg’s in it, [David] Rosenthal programmed some of the keyboards, and he now is playing in Billy Joel’s band.

 TURNING A NEW CORNER…

 Metal-Rules: Right now, which is your main focus, Yngwie or Cornerstone?